moichim/labir/README.md

 ### Development

-Every `/package/*` has its own tests and devservers.
+Every `/package/*` has its own tests, build commands and devservers.

 ### Release